kurron/avro-experiment/README.md

 by writing messages to disk and having tests reading those files.

 One of Avro's strengths is that can handle many forward and backward compatibility scenarios.
-It can do so because the application and, possibly, each message is associated with a schema that allows the Avro runtime to make decisions about how to convert a payload into an object that the application understands.
+It can do so because each message is associated with a schema that allows the Avro runtime to make decisions about how to convert a payload into an object that the application understands.

 In our test scenario we will have two applications, one that produces the messages and one that consumes them.
 Ideally both applications should be